 Cox Honeyland and Gifts have an array of all-natural honey flavors.
 Last time I used their orange honey to make some fantastic beef short ribs.
-This time, being the New Year and the time we should all eat a bit healthier (or we delude ourselves into thinking we will all eat healthier), I opted to use America’s favorite meat, chicken.
+Since it’s the New Year I opted to be a bit healthier and chose America’s favorite meat, chicken.

 Pomegranate Honey Marinade